NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 Lovely!
 Why is this missing?
 This seems like an incredibly important thing to be missing.
 Where can I find it?

-<span style="color:red">THE DOCUMENTATION ON HOW TO INSTALL / SETUP THE ENVIRONMENT TO ACTUALLY DO THE TUTORIALS IS MISSING</span>
+**THE DOCUMENTATION ON HOW TO INSTALL / SETUP THE ENVIRONMENT TO ACTUALLY DO THE TUTORIALS IS MISSING**

 Clicks "[here](https://casper-toolflow.readthedocs.io/en/latest/index.html)" to see "[Instructions on setting up the toolflow-proper](https://casper-toolflow.readthedocs.io/projects/tutorials/en/latest/#:~:text=Instructions%20on%20setting%20up%20the%20toolflow-proper)" and finds a whole other guide.